MIDIMinion/sound_reference/ref_show_control.md

 * If you're using unmanaged switches, wherever possible, have a dedicated OSC network
     * non-OSC operations (like screen sharing, file sharing, etc) should happen on a different network.
 It doesn't take long to max out your gigabit switch when moving files and video around
 * have as few hops through switches as possible
-* when QLab triggers lights via OSC, send messages as a different user than the baked op.
+* when QLab triggers lights via OSC, send messages as a different user than the board op.
 Otherwise, your OSC commands will clear the command line
-    * Evan Cook knows more about this
+    * Evan Cook suggests: /eos/user/99/cue/{your target cue list here}/{your target cue number here}/fire

 ### Triggering QLab from Eos via OSC
 * don't